CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `View`, `Edit`, `Debug`, `Debug Edit`

-The {{< image src="/images/Flow Editor - Compare with Master.png" >}} icon saves the flow to the developer’s local repository and then opens a new browser window that displays the local version of the flow alongside the Master Version of the flow in the Master Repository, highlighting any differences.
+The {{< image src="/images/Flow Editor - Compare with Master.png" >}} icon saves the flow to the developer’s local repository and opens a new browser window that displays the local version of the flow alongside the Master Version of the flow in the Master Repository, highlighting any differences.

 See the [Compare Flow with Master Version][Compare Flow with Master Version tutorial] tutorial for a step-by-step guide.

-### Delete Flow
+### Delete

 Available in Editor Modes: `Edit`, `Debug Edit`